varunbv25/AI-image-resizer/README.md

 - Use mouse wheel scroll on slider for fine-grained control
 - Algorithm may compress more than expected due to image content
 - If compression ratio seems insufficient, try a lower target percentage
+- Select individual images from sidebar to set custom target size percentage
+- Use "Compress All Images" for batch processing with default 40% target
+- View compression statistics (original, compressed, target sizes) for each completed image

 ## 📝 License